Tile Calculator

 What's the difference between pattern types (straight, brick, diagonal, herringbone)?

-Straight is grid-aligned — every tile lines up corner-to-corner with its neighbors.
-Brick offsets every other row by half a tile width — classic subway look.
-Diagonal rotates the entire pattern 45 degrees relative to the room walls — adds visual interest in small rooms.
-Herringbone alternates perpendicular planks in a V-pattern — premium and intricate, but the highest cut overhead because every edge tile needs angled cuts.
-Match pattern to your tile shape: subway tiles look best in brick; large-format porcelain in straight; planks in herringbone.
+Straight is grid-aligned.
+Every tile lines up corner-to-corner with its neighbors.
+Brick offsets every other row by half a tile width, the classic subway look.
+Diagonal rotates the entire pattern 45 degrees relative to the room walls, which adds visual interest in small rooms.
+Herringbone alternates perpendicular planks in a V-pattern.
+It looks great but has the highest cut overhead because every edge tile needs angled cuts.
+Match pattern to tile shape: subway tiles in brick, large-format porcelain in straight, planks in herringbone.

 How much thinset / mortar do I need?